-Production value for the metals & mining activities associated with these facilities <Not Applicable>
+Production value for the metals & mining activities associated with these facilities

-% company's annual electricity generation that could be affected by these facilities <Not Applicable>
+% company's annual electricity generation that could be affected by these facilities

-% company's global oil & gas production volume that could be affected by these facilities <Not Applicable>
+% company's global oil & gas production volume that could be affected by these facilities

-Data has been aggregated for 10 hotels in Egypt located in coastal areas on the Mediterranean and Red Seas.
+Data has been aggregated for 9 hotels in Egypt located in coastal areas on the Mediterranean and Red Seas.
 The hotels have similar operations and an average basin risk of 3.7 (medium-high risk).
 All hotels operating in this area are third-party owned and Hilton-managed, with Hilton controlling day to day hotel operations.
 While these facilities represent less than 1% of Hilton's operations and global revenues, attention to water risks and stewardship is important to Hilton's operations and business success in Egypt and greater Middle East region.

-South Africa
+South Africa ther, please specify (South Africa)

-River basin Other, please specify (Other: South Africa)
+Production value for the metals & mining activities associated with these facilities

-Production value for the metals & mining activities associated with these facilities <Not Applicable>
+% company's annual electricity generation that could be affected by these facilities

-% company's annual electricity generation that could be affected by these facilities <Not Applicable> % company's global oil & gas production volume that could be affected by these facilities <Not Applicable>
+% company's global oil & gas production volume that could be affected by these facilities

-Data has been aggregated for 11 hotels in South Africa.
+Data has been aggregated for 5 hotels in South Africa.
 The hotels have similar operations and an average basin risk of 2.0 (low risk), but a physical risk of 3.5 for water quality.
 With the exception of one property, all hotels operating in this area are third-party owned and Hilton-managed, with Hilton controlling day to day hotel operations.
 While these facilities represent less than 1% of Hilton's operations and global revenues, attention to water risks and stewardship is important to Hilton's operations and reputation in South Africa.